-Here are today’s five thing to know about Chocolates:
+Here are today’s five things to know about Chocolate:

 Today’s Food History

 - 1627 John Ray (Wray) was born.
 A leading 17th century English naturalist and botanist.
 He contributed to the advancement of taxonomy, and established the species as the basic unit of taxonomy.

 - 1968 The Who release ‘The Who Sell Out.’
 One of my favorite Who albums, with commercials for some real and some fictitious products, including Heinz Baked Beans.